dea162710/anamorphic-encryption-demo/README.md

 **"Anamorphic Encryption: Private Communication Against a Dictator"**
 [https://eprint.iacr.org/2022/639.pdf](https://eprint.iacr.org/2022/639.pdf)

-It was created as part of a high school internship project to help understand modern cryptography research.
 This code **simulates** the paper’s constructions in a beginner-friendly way using Python.

 > ⚠️ **Disclaimer:** This might not be a complete version but it is the best I could do.
 I did have to look up some things from videos but nothing from AI.
+Here are the links that I used besides the main paper: https://pycryptodome.readthedocs.io/en/latest/src/public_key/rsa.html, https://pycryptodome.readthedocs.io/en/latest/src/examples.html#encrypt-data-with-rsa, https://docs.python.org/3/library/base64.html, https://docs.python.org/3/library/hashlib.html, https://crypto.stanford.edu/~dabo/courses/cs255_winter12/, https://www.youtube.com/watch?v=wXB-V_Keiu8

 ---